C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 The antenna is just a a wire connected to the 'ANT' pin.
 It should be cut to 17.27cm (1/2 wavelength), or 8.64cm (1/4 wavelength).

+### A note about battery powered radios
-Note: The WiSafe2 Radio modules found in alarms are powered by a built-in battery.
+The WiSafe2 Radio modules found in alarms are powered by a built-in battery.
 Whereas the modules from the Strobe units are powered from the device.
 From what I have seen, radios with a red PCB are device-powered (without a battery) and radios with a black PCB are battery powered.

 Optional: If your radio has a battery, you can remove it and power the radio from the Arduino.
 Powered by the battery, the radio has a finite life, as the battery is not rechargeable, so better to remove the battery if you can.
 Removing the battery is also required if you want to use the 3D-printed enclosure I provide.